-There are also picnic areas to eat breakfast, but as long as you follow the “leave no trace” motto, there’s no reason not to eat that breakfast sandwich sitting someplace along the rim in and around the Mather Point area.
+There are also picnic areas to eat breakfast, but as long as you follow the “leave no trace” motto, there’s no reason not to eat that breakfast sandwich sitting someplace along the rim, in and around the spectacular Mather Point area.

 Not only is day hiking in the Grand Canyon possible, but it’s also highly recommended as long as you respect your physical abilities.
 Most visitors actually don’t hike down into the canyon, which adds up to a major plus for anyone who does.